-The Third Pavilion was created with the participation of an independent curator, Ph.D., Yulia Sorokina, curator of the Central Asian Pavilion at the 52nd Venice Biennale:
+Limited Liability Pavilion 3.0 was created with participation of Yulia Sorokina, PhD, curator of the Central Asian Pavilion at the 52nd Venice Biennale:

 The pavilion of Central Asia or Kazakhstan is crucial for our contemporary art.
-It's not just a whim or show-off, it's a political manifesto, it marks its legitimate presence on the global art scene.
-It is the participation in world exhibitions that make the presence of a country or region on the art map illusory or real.
+It's not just a whim or a show-off; it's a political manifesto, which marks its legitimate presence on the global art scene.
+It is the participation in world exhibitions that makes the presence, or a lack thereof, of a country or a region on the art map real.
 At the time, our art community exerted enormous united effort to create the Central Asian pavilion.
-Without the government support, without any guaranteed funding, artists and curators from Kyrgyzstan, Kazakhstan, Uzbekistan and Tajikistan on their own did what other institutions and ministries do in other countries.
+Without the government support, without any guaranteed funding, artists and curators from Kyrgyzstan, Kazakhstan, Uzbekistan, and Tajikistan did on their own what foreign institutions and ministries do in their respective countries.
 Unfortunately, only five pavilions were organized, after which the tradition was put on hold due to various circumstances.
-It's a good thing that there has appeared and already been tested the apartment version, which, I hope, will grow into a pavilion.
-I would like to quote the well-known artist Rustam Khalfin: "if you have a good will, you can do anything!"
-It's not an easy task putting together an exhibition and keeping it on display for six months in Venice, but the result is worth it.
+It's fortunate that the apartment version has appeared and been tested and I hope it will grow into a pavilion.
+I would like to quote the well-known artist Rustam Khalfin: "If you have a good will, you can do anything!"
+It's not an easy task putting an exhibition together and keeping it on display for six months in Venice, but the result is worth it.

-The fundamental difference of the third "Pavilion" is its participants: two young artists Zoya Falkova and Anvar Musrepov.
-Both were born and grew up in Kazakhstan, and both has critically interpreted the situation in the modern ideological and cultural field in terms of how the independent Kazakhstan pictures and understands its identity.
-An interesting feature of the country is that different cultural groups have been offered different cultural narratives over the past 25 years – on centralized and economic poles people are offered to feel themselves living in a state with progressive liberal views.
-There is also a rhetoric of a return to the Tengrian roots and the nomadic “imaginaire," the idea of moderate Islamization along with the proximity to Russia and China.
+The fundamental difference of the third Pavilion is its participants: two young artists Zoya Falkova and Anvar Musrepov.
+Both were born and grew up in Kazakhstan and both have critically interpreted the situation in modern ideological and cultural field in terms of how independent Kazakhstan pictures and understands its identity.
+An interesting feature of the country is that different cultural groups have been offered different cultural narratives over the past 25 years; on centralized and economic poles people are offered to feel themselves living in a state with progressive liberal views.
+There is also a rhetoric of a return to the Tengrian roots and the nomadic “imaginaire” as well as the idea of moderate Islamization along with the proximity to Russia and China.
 A multicultural state such as Kazakhstan needs a multi-vector approach.
-Apparently contradictory narratives have coexisted peacefully side by side, which makes the country quite a unique cultural field in the post-Soviet space.
-Both artists question the myth of the past, aware of its ideological implementation, so they recognize the impossibility of objectifying the past and work more with its visible remnants, which are still distinguishable.
+Apparently, contradictory narratives have coexisted peacefully side by side, which makes the country quite a unique cultural field in the post-Soviet space.
+Both Falkova and Musrepov question the myth of the past, aware of its ideological implementation and the impossibility of objectifying the past, and work more with its visible remnants, which are still distinguishable.

-We have offered the two artists with varying critical approaches and understanding of the identity to propose their vision of the past and its ability to integrate into the future.
-The works of art will refer specifically to the younger generation of artists, not to the masters, as it was in the past "Pavilions," and, therefore, the dialogue will be built around topics that are sensitive to the country right now: the integration into the international community while preserving the national archetypes and, respectively, obstacles to such integration.
+We have offered the two artists with varying critical approaches and understanding of identity to propose their vision of the past and its ability to integrate into the future.
+The works of art will refer specifically to the younger generation of artists, not to the masters, as was the case in previous Pavilions and, therefore, the dialogue will be built around topics that are pertinent to the country right now: integration into the international community while preserving the national archetypes and, respectively, obstacles to such integration.

 Olga Veselova, co-curator:

-The young artists from Kazakhstan were born in the period of the decline of the Soviet civilization, but on the other hand – in times of the search for a national identity.
+The young artists from Kazakhstan were born during a period of decline of the Soviet civilization; it was, on the other hand, a time of the search for a national identity.
 The collective idea of universal equality comes into contact with the local uniqueness of a particular nation.
-How to be unique in the global context?
+How to be unique in global context?
 How to preserve one’s identity in the process of unification through multiculturalism?
-What should be determined as one’s own, special and distinguishing, at a time when it is the difference and diversity that are put in the basis by the ideologists of violence in the modern world?
-These issues are topical for both Kazakhstan and other countries involved in the process of globalization.
+What should be determined as one’s own, special and distinguishing, at a time when it is the difference and diversity that are put in the basis of violence by the ideologists in the modern world?
+These issues are topical for Kazakhstan and other countries involved in the process of globalization.
 And eventually, it is these issues that Zoya and Anvar are dealing with.

-The Limited Liability Pavilion is, on the one hand, a story about the limited responsibility of making a decision by each individual on how to identify themselves, which history to associate with, which group to relate to.
-But on the other hand, it is an attempt to demonstrate the influence of an artistic gesture on the history and society in which this gesture exists.
-Artists, as contemporaries of the ideological paradigm changes, capture them and are the first who comprehend the modern Kazakhstan realities in the context of the world historical process.
-In addition to questions of self-identification, the two artists demonstrate two different ways of the artistic transformation of reality.
+The Limited Liability Pavilion is, on one hand, a story about the limited responsibility of each individual making a decision on how to identify themselves, which history to associate with, which group to relate to.
+But on the other hand, it is an attempt to demonstrate the influence of an artistic gesture on history and the society in which this gesture exists.
+Artists, as contemporaries of ideological paradigm changes, capture them and are the first to comprehend the realities of modern Kazakhstan in the context of the world historical process.
+In addition to questions of self-identification, the two artists demonstrate two different ways of artistic transformation of reality.
 The works of Zoya are emphatically material, she seems to work with a tangible reality.
-She describes her field of artistic research as the "gray zone" left after the collapse of the Soviet Union and gaining of the independence by its all former member countries.
+She describes her field of artistic research as the "gray zone" left after the collapse of the Soviet Union and gaining of independence by its former member-countries.
 Zoya perceives the history reflected in the present as a given, she tries to comprehend it as something preset.

 Anvar draws our attention to a virtual self-identity.
-He works with the cultural identification in the space of the virtual world, which, in a broad sense, denies the idea of a common umbrella identity.
-The artist perceives history as a "virtual pliant environment," where everyone is able to create their own identity image.
-According to Anvar, everyone is able to reconstruct their self-perception, based on a story which is, in fact, virtual.
+He works with cultural identification in the space of the virtual world, which, in a broad sense, denies the idea of a common umbrella identity.
+The artist perceives history as a "virtual pliant environment”, where everyone is able to create their own identity image.
+According to Anvar, everyone is able to reconstruct their self-perception based on a story which is, in fact, virtual.